The Prisoner of Shark Island: Plot

-A few hours after the assassination of President Abraham Lincoln (Frank McGlynn Sr.), Dr. Samuel Mudd (Warner Baxter) gives treatment to a man with a broken leg who shows up at his door.
+A few hours after the assassination of President Abraham Lincoln, Dr. Samuel Mudd gives treatment to a man with a broken leg who shows up at his door.
 Mudd does not know that the president has been assassinated, and also does not know the man he is treating is Lincoln's assassin, John Wilkes Booth.
 Mudd splints the broken leg and receives a banknote as payment, only later realizing that it is a $50 bill.

 Mudd is soon afterward arrested for being an accessory in the assassination, is convicted, and is then sent to Arcadia, a prison on the Dry Tortugas that is referred to in the film as "America's own Devil's Island".

 Mudd's wife hatches an escape plan using "Buck", the black prison guard who tends to Mudd.
 Mudd escapes his cell, hears Sgt.
 Rankin's instruction to kill him on sight, and gets to the prison's outer wall above the shark-infested moat before an alarm is sounded.
 Mudd then swims to a waiting boat where his wife and her father (Mr. Holt) help him.
 However, Sgt.
 Rankin boards the boat, recaptures Mudd and returns him to the prison, where he is confined to a windowless, underground cell along with "Buck".

 The island has been in the grip of a yellow fever epidemic, with the official prison doctor having fallen ill with the same fever.
 The Commandant has few options and places Mudd in charge of addressing the outbreak.
 Now with the cooperation of the soldier guards, Mudd introduces ventilation into the hospital ward by smashing the windows and letting in a storm which relieves the men's suffering by cooling the air and “blowing all the mosquitoes away.”
-(The references to the mosquitoes speaks to most, if not all, of the film 's audience, who would know that yellow fever is carried by mosquitoes.)
+(The references to the mosquitoes speaks to most, if not all, of the film's audience, who would know that yellow fever is carried by mosquitoes.)
 The yellow fever epidemic subsides and Mudd ironically saves the life of Sgt.
 Rankin, but not before Mudd also catches the fever.
 The soldiers sign a petition to have Mudd pardoned and he is ultimately released.